 On the other hand, when management consistently side with customers instead of with employees, it sends a clear message to the team that they are not valued and therefore they have to put up with bad treatment from customers.
 When this attitude prevails, employees stop caring about service and they are unlikely to give genuinely good customer service.

 3. It rewards bad customer behaviour

-If “the customer is always right,” abusive and unreasonable customers can demand just about anything, because they’re right by definition.
+If “the customer is always right,” abusive and unreasonable customers can demand just about anything, because whatever they do, they’re right by definition.
 This makes your employees’ jobs that much harder when trying to deal with them.